VellyD/SustainabilityBlog/sustainability-blog/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### Back-end for the app
+### Back-end

 As backend for now I am using the SoftUni practice server.
 [SoftUni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server)

-After creating my own back-end i will update the source.
+*After creating my own back-end i will update the source.

 ### Home and Products view